 #3) Grey Box Testing:

-Debugging is done by actual input from the front-end to get exact data from the back-end.
-The grey box is therefore considered a combination of black box and white box testing techniques.
+Actual input from the front-end is used in debugging to obtain accurate data from the back-end.
+Grey box testing is considered a blend of black box and white box testing procedures.

 - Matrix Testing.